India's best ridge trek in the Himalayas.

 All the trekking essentials like Tents, Sleeping Bags, Gaiters, Crampons, Liners, Cutlery, etc.

-All the staff members from team Walking The Himalayas are experienced that includes Guides, Cooking Staff, Helpers, Porters.
+All the staff members from the team Walking The Himalayas are experienced that includes Guides, Cooking Staff, Helpers, and Porters.

-We promise our travellers to provide delicious, hygienic & nutritious meals during the trek that includes morning tea, breakfast, lunch, evening snacks & dinner).
+We promise our travelers to provide delicious, hygienic & nutritious meals during the trek that includes morning tea, breakfast, lunch, evening snacks & dinner).

 All forest permits and camping charges.

 Transport to and from Sankri – Walking The Himalayas will arrange shared taxis for trekkers.
 These shared taxis will pick you up from Dehradun Railway Station or Airport.
 Taxi from Dehradun to Sankri costs around Rs.
 9000 - 10000 per taxi and Rs.
 12000 - 13000 per tempo one way.
 So if you are in a group of 6 - 10 people then a taxi/tempo will cost around 1000 per person for one side.

 Food during transit to and from the base camp – Walking the Himalayas doesn't include meals purchased during the journey to Sankri and back.